lmendiboure/Memory_DoS_Project/Hi-Bench-Container/ReadMe.md

 # Start minikube
 # Note: Memory and CPU could be configured depending on your machine and requirements

-minikube start --memory 32000 --cpus 2
+minikube start --memory 32000 --cpus 2 --nodes

-# Set docker env

-eval $(minikube docker-env)

 # Build image
 # Note: DOCKER_BUILDKIT=0 could be required to see the build state
 # Note: name used for the image should also be specified in the hibench-deployment.yaml file
+# Not required if the image is already loaded within your Docker images (docker image ls)

 DOCKER_BUILDKIT=0 docker build -t hibench:0.0.1 .

+# Load image within Minikube

+minikube image load hibench:0.0.1

 # Define a new namespace that will be used to deploy the pod
 # Note: a specific configuration is used to increase the amount of resource that can be used by this pod: avoid potentiel error 137 and enables both Hadoop and HiBench operation